-The Trust is a company limited by guarantee.
+The Trust is a private company limited by guarantee.
 The Members of the Company are named on page 1.
-In the event of the Trust being wound up, the liability in respect of the guarantee is limited to £10 per Member.
+In the event of the Trust being wound up, the liability in respect of the guarantee is limited to £ 10 per Member.

 The Trust's registered office is Webb Rise, Stevenage, Hertfordshire, SG1 5QU.
+The registeredn number is 10359418.